 - unexplained weight loss

 - leg cramps.

-If you experience any of these symptoms, you should go to the doctor immediately.
-They will be able to perform a simple test to diagnose whether you have diabetes or not, and will identify which type of diabetes you may have.
+If you experience any of these symptoms, you should go to the doctor.
+They will be able to perform a simple test to diagnose whether you have diabetes, and will identify which type of diabetes you may have.